K-Scorpio/scorpiosec/content/en/posts/HTB-SolarLab.md

 ![Openfire admin console](/images/HTB-SolarLab/Openfire-console.png)

-This is the admin console, no credentials we have so far are working.
+None of the credentials we have so far are working.
 I remember this version of Openfire being vulnerable to [CVE-2023-32315](https://vulncheck.com/blog/openfire-cve-2023-32315) with a PoC being available [here](https://github.com/miko550/CVE-2023-32315).

 > This exploitation method was used for HTB: Jab, but we already had credentials back then